Documentation

 • A non-trial Snowflake account on AWS or Microsoft Azure (commercial regions only)

-• The ACCOUNTADMIN role or privileges to install Marketplace apps, plus the ability to grant CREATE DATABASE on the account
+• The ACCOUNTADMIN role or privileges to install Marketplace apps.
+Reseed requires the CREATE DATABASE privilege, which is automatically granted with manifest version 2 during installation.

 • A spreadsheet file to upload (Excel .xlsx, Google Sheets export, or CSV)